Expect Dry Conditions and Warm Temperatures Through the First Half of This Week

 Jenny is originally from England; she received a BA in architecture from Cambridge University, and a Fine Art and Critical Studies BA from St. Martins School of Art in London before moving to New York to pursue her MFA in Visual Arts Studies from The School of Visual Arts.
 She is an award-winning and frequently exhibited and sited international artist.

 Dread first received national attention in 1989 when his art became the center of controversy over its use of the American flag.
-The conversations that come from that public debate centered around this exhibit ultimately resulted in a Supreme Court case and a landmark First Amendment decision.
+The discussions that came out of that exhibit ultimately resulted in a Supreme Court case and a landmark First Amendment decision.
 His work focuses on the profound social polarization that has contributed to the exploitation and suffering experienced by billions of every-day humans, perpetrated by unjust social, political and global forces.
-Seeking to help humanity forge a radically different world without exploitation or oppression, Dread's work encourages the viewer to envision how the world could be by exposing people to how it is for the disenfranchised.
-He's created performance pieces that reflect on the fact that America is a country whose democracy is rooted in slavery, as well as work that examines the huge global systems that have created contemporary economic injustice.
+Seeking to help humanity forge a radically different world without exploitation or oppression, Dread’s work encourages the viewer to envision how the world could be by exposing people to how it is for the disenfranchised.
+He’s created performance pieces that reflect on the fact that America is a country whose democracy is rooted in slavery, as well as work that examines the huge global systems that have created contemporary economic injustice.

 While in-residence, Jenny and Dread will pursue their collaborative video and photography projects and spend time hiking and exploring, including research in the National Park archives and collections.
 They will present their work to local high school students and offer an Evening Program artist talk towards the end of their residency, in which they’ll present in-progress new work, as well as older finished work.
 The Evening Program is scheduled for Sunday, April 27th, at Shrine of the Ages, 7:30 p.m.